August, 1817

 July, 1817: the “Era of Good Feelings” begins in Boston

 July 1817 contains a few updates on the progress of Aunt Scott’s financial affairs.
-As a reminder, she was in the process of scaling back her estate, the enormous fortune inherited from her first husband having been put into disstress by cronies of her second.
+As a reminder, she was in the process of scaling back her estate, the enormous fortune inherited from her first husband having been put into distress by cronies of her second.

 More significantly, Gallison chronicled the famous visit of President James Monroe to Boston, part of an extensive tour of the nation that led to the coining of the “Era of Good Feelings.”
 Gallison’s analysis reminds us that, however literally future generations might have taken that phrase, good feelings toward the new president and his supporters were not held by everyone.
 Federalists may have been silenced at the national level, but that did not mean they were all inclined to support the new administration.